Create a Foolproof System for Tracking Rental Property Expenses

 Accounting Software for Small Businesses

 You may need a more complex organization system if you have more than one rental property.
 Consider investing in small business accounting software like QuickBooks.
-It’s interactive and lets you analyze your information from the rental property data in multiple ways.
+It’s interactive and lets you analyze your rental property data in multiple ways.

 Use a Property Management App

-If you choose a property management app, you’ll join a subset of savvy rental home business owners.
-Not only do the apps keep track of your expenses, they have the power to:
+If you choose a property management app, you’ll join other savvy rental home business owners.
+Not only do the apps keep track of your expenses, but they also have the power to:

 - Collect rent payments electronically with debit and credit cards, ACH transfers, and eChecks.